Why Hollywood studios pulled the plug on cinemas

 According to its most recent quarterly update, AMC had a debt pile of $5.5 billion – roughly eight times its equity value – while Cineworld revealed last month that its net debt stood at $8.2 billion and that it was likely to breach its covenants.
 Cinemark, the third-largest cinema owner in the US, saw its net leverage grow to 5.8 times in the first half of the year, while revenues more than halved.

 Analysts estimate that after taking the drastic decision to close its US and UK sites, Cineworld will need about $300 million in additional funding to see it through until blockbusters such as Bond debut in the spring.
-The company confirmed earlier this week that it was closing in Dublin.
+The company confirmed earlier this week that it would keep its Dublin outlet closed indefinitely.

 Without rescue financing, the question is who would buy these distressed assets?